 Collaborative Review Process & Guidelines

-Complete Applications: Before the collaborative review process begins, all applications are scanned by WLN staff to ensure that your application package is complete.
+Complete Applications: Before the collaborative review process begins, all applications are scanned by WLN staff to ensure that application packages are complete.
 Should anything be missing, your team will be given three (3) business days to provide missing documents to the WLN.

 Collaborative Review: Our review committee, made up of WLN members and external reviewers as needed, will review assigned applications, and then meet to collectively discuss and score them.
 The review will not be blinded, instead, all WLN Review Committee members are required to declare a conflict of interest where applicable.
 Each application will be ranked according to the ICCOs (Indigenous Community, Collective, and Organization) readiness, feasibility, and potential impact of the proposed research.
 Details are outlined in our Collaborative Review Guidelines below.